graearea/graearea.github.io/large-pedals.md

 - How tight do I make it?
   - Not very.
 Tweak it up a bit, if you hear cracking noises, stop!
 - Do I need to bolt it?
 Will it friction fit?
   - Maybe.
-I suspect a bit of superglue or epoxy would fix it in place as the plugs have deep insertion but I haven't tried this.
+I suspect a bit of superglue or epoxy would fix it in place as the plugs have deep insertion, but I haven't tried this.
 - What size do I get?
   - measure your gap between the pedal.
 I _estimate_ it should be around 35-40mm get a plug that fits to that
 - How eco-friendly are they?
-  - apart from the fact your car runs on fermented dinosaurs... the plastic itself is plant-based, renewable and it is eventually biodegradeable.
+  - apart from the fact your car runs on fermented dinosaurs... the plastic itself is plant-based, renewable, and it is eventually biodegradable.
 The bags I use are 100% recycled and recyclable. the delivery man runs on pies.
 - I want to give you some feedback
   - please do! just email me at 7@naughtyserver.com I especially like pictures of customers pedals fitted and to know what size they fitted.